quarree100/qScope_frontend/README.md

 pip install -r requirements.txt
 ```

 Geodata sources are expected to be found in the `data` directory.
 Create it (if it does not exist) and make the basemap image and shapefiles available.
+Check the file paths in `config.py`.

-Change to the `q100viz_pygame` directory and run the sketch:
+Run the sketch:
 ```
-python q100viz.py
+python run_q100viz.py
 ```

 ### Interactions